The Problem of Polluted Runoff in Puget Sound

 - Many other problems

-People For Puget Sound cares about polluted runoff because we want people to be able to eat the seafood from our waters.
+People For Puget Sound at WEC cares about polluted runoff because we want people to be able to eat the seafood from our waters.
 We want people, plants, and wildlife to be free from preventable diseases.
 We want our local economy to flourish.
 We care because we want the Puget Sound region to stay beautiful and we want our children to have the same opportunities that we have had to enjoy this amazing place we call home!